githubixx/ansible-role-wireguard/README.md

 # The default mode of the wg.conf file
 wireguard_conf_mode: 0600

+# The default state of the wireguard service
+wireguard_service_enabled: "yes"
+wireguard_service_state: "started"
 ```

 The following variable is mandatory and needs to be configured for every host in `host_vars/` e.g.: